Making Bread Pudding Doesn't Have to Be Difficult

 - About 5-1/2 to 6 cups of French bread or other dense bread cut into 3/4-inch cubes (or substitute bread cubes non-seasoned)

 - After 1 hour, you will be baking at 350 degrees.

 - Coat a 13 x 9 pan or baking dish with cooking spray.

-- In bowl or large measuring cup, combine milk, sugar, eggs or egg substitute, raisins (or other dried fruit), vanilla, cinnamon, butter or butter flavoring.
+- In a bowl or large measuring cup, combine milk, sugar, eggs or egg substitute, raisins (or other dried fruit), vanilla, cinnamon, butter, or butter flavoring.
 Whisk all thoroughly.

 - Add bread cubes and toss gently.

 - Let stand for 1 hour.

 - Add margarine or butter and toss gently.

 - Spoon the mixture into a 13x9x2-inch baking dish coated with cooking spray.

 - Bake at 350 for 45 minutes or until the pudding is set.
 (Bread pudding will look a little undone when you remove it from the oven because it needs time to "set up"—about 15-20 minutes but you can tell when a knife inserted in the center comes out clean.
 Just remove it and let it do its setting up!

 - Serve warm or at room temperature.
 Cut into 12 squares—place on individual dessert plates.
 Top with whiskey sauce.